-

 Invite Guests To Join a Team Via Email

-In this blog post you can find an even more detailed explanation of how to invite guests to Microsoft Teams.
+If you are looking for an even more detailed explanation, here you can learn how to invite guests to Microsoft Teams.

 Time needed: 1 minute